zeightOFFICIAL/portrait-manager/README.md

 * Most likely working with Windows XP/Vista
 * Very unlikely with anything older

+### Translation addendum
+The program was optimized to use several languages and fonts.
+In order to create a translation, load TextVariables.resx, copy it.
+Change its name to TextVariables.{LANGUAGE SHORT CALLING}.resx.
+Then fill value fields to the according translations.

 ### Copyrights
 1. Program license: GPL-2.0 license, conditions listed in LICENSE
 2. All rights for Visual Studio 2022 belongs to Microsoft https://www.microsoft.com/